keerthanamurugaiyan/Interview-notes/JavaScript.md

 **66. what is charCodeAt() in string methods?**

             The charCodeAt() method in JavaScript is used to return the Unicode value (an integer) of the character at a specified index in a string.
 Unicode values represent characters as numbers, so this method helps you determine the numeric value for a character at a given position.

+**67. What tools and techniques do you employ for debugging JavaScript code?**

+   **1. console.log() Method:**

+   **Explanation:**
+        The simplest and most commonly used method is console.log().
+It allows you to print variable values or outputs to the browser console, helping you track the flow of your code and identify where it goes wrong.

+**Example:**
+        let value = 5;
+        console.log("Value is: ", value);

+   **2. Browser Developer Tools:**

+   **Explanation:**
+        Every modern browser comes with built-in Developer Tools (DevTools), which provide a rich set of debugging features.
+Using these, you can inspect elements, check JavaScript errors in the console, view network requests, and even see how JavaScript is executed step-by-step.

+   **How to Use:**
+        Right-click on a webpage → Click "Inspect" → Go to the Console tab to see logs and errors.

+   **3. debugger Statement:**

+   **Explanation:**
+        The debugger keyword stops JavaScript execution at a specific point and lets you examine the values of variables at that point in the code.
+You can then continue the execution step by step.

+   **Example:**

+        function checkValue(num) {
+          debugger;  // Pauses the code execution here return num * 2;
+        }

+   **4. Error Stack Trace:**

+   **Explanation:**
+            When an error occurs, the browser console provides an error stack trace, which shows where the error happened.
+Clicking on the error link takes you directly to the code line that caused the issue.

+   **5. Breakpoints in DevTools:**

+   **Explanation:**
+            In Developer Tools, you can set breakpoints on specific lines of code.
+When the browser reaches that line, it will pause execution, allowing you to inspect variable values and understand the flow.

+   **How to Use:**

+        Open DevTools → Navigate to the Sources tab → Set breakpoints by clicking on the line number in your code.

+   **6. Using try...catch:**

+   **Explanation:**
+        Wrapping code inside a try...catch block helps handle errors gracefully without breaking the whole application.
+You can use catch to log or manage the error.

+   **Example:**
+        try {
+          let value = riskyOperation();
+        } catch (error) {
+          console.log("Error occurred: ", error);
+        }

+   **7. Linters (ESLint):**

+   **Explanation:**
+        Linters like ESLint analyze your code and automatically detect potential syntax or logical errors.
+These tools highlight issues before you even run the code, helping you maintain cleaner and error-free code.

+   **8. Network Tab (For APIs):**

+   **Explanation:**
+            When dealing with API requests, you can use the Network tab in the browser DevTools to check which requests were made, their status, and the data being sent or received.
+This helps in debugging issues related to API communication.